Mess in exploring product metrics

 Let’s focus on software development, what are the basic metrics we should focus on?
-This question may be a bit challenging to anyone working in a product team.
-In this post, I’ll try to answer that question by covering the foundation of Product Metrics.
+This question may be a bit challenging for anyone working in a product team.
+In this post, I’ll try to answer that question by covering the foundation of Product Metrics for typical Software-as-a-Service (SaaS) platforms.

 Committed Monthly Recurring Revenue (CMRR)

-This metric is extremely important to evaluate how the company is making money.
-Continuous growth is a good sign for investors to spend more money even though the company is not profitable yet.
+This metric is straightforward but extremely important to evaluate how the company is making money.
+Continuous growth is a good sign for investors to invest more money even though the company is not profitable yet.

 Cost Per Acquisition (CPA)

 This represents how much it costs to acquire a new customer.
-The lower CPA, the better.
-We have lower level metrics to evaluate this like:
+The lower the CPA, the better.
+We have lower-level metrics to evaluate this like:

 • Advertising cost per thousand (CPM): the cash investment for advertising on average (via all platforms) to acquire 1000 subscribers

-• Visits to lead: number of visits required to transform a visitor to an engaged client
+• Visits to lead: number of visits required to transform a visitor into an engaged client

 • Visits to subscriptions: number of visits required to transform an engaged client to an official subscriber